manhhv87/agri-fly/AIFS_ROS/README.md

  * Point to the trajctory file location in `agrifly.launch` by replacing `"/default/path/to/trajectory.txt"`.

  * Start the simulator by running `roslaunch hiperlab_rostools agrifly.launch`.
-You will be prompted to hit 's' button on the keyboard twice to start the flight controller.
+You will be prompted to hit `s` button on the keyboard twice to start the flight controller.
 You should now see the drone flying through the scene following the defined trajectory.

  * To end the simulation, kill the ROS notes from the terminal before you stop the Unity simulation.